-The prompts designed in this paper all consists of five main elements: the task instruction, candidate target labels, output format description, demonstration examples and the input text.
+The prompts designed in this paper all consist of five main elements: task instruction, candidate target labels, output format description, demonstration examples, and input text.
 The task instruction describes the specific IE sub-task, candidate target labels are the types of target information, such as entity types, relation types, etc. The output format description specifies the format of outputs to facilitate the distinguishing of target information.
 The demonstration examples exist under the few-shot In-context Learning setting, which can also provide the chain-of-thought explanation.
-The input text is a sentence of review from which target information is to be extracted.
-An example of prompts for NER task is shown in Figure~\ref{fig: prompt_example}.
+The input text is a text or review from which target information is to be extracted.
+An example of prompts for the NER-Flat sub-task is shown in Figure~\ref{fig: prompt_example}.

 For the demonstration examples, we randomly select them from the training set of each dataset in Section~\ref{sec: all_used_datasets}.
 To obtain the chain-of-thought prompts, we construct them manually with the help of ChatGPT to generate explanations.